Sata-hash/Competitive-Coding-By-Riddhi-Dutta/README.md

-# Competitve-Coding
+# Competitive-Coding
-My Competitve Coding Library with questions solved from various competitve coding websites like Hackerrank, Spoj, Codeforces, Codechef, Topcoder, Hackerearth etc. All are structured TOPICWISE and codes are well commented.
+My Competitive Coding Library with questions solved from various competitve coding websites like Hackerrank, Spoj, Codeforces, Codechef, Topcoder, Hackerearth etc. All are structured TOPICWISE and codes are well commented.

 # Revise and Upsolve